FrancisBanville/ms_interpreting_probabilities/README.md

 there are important conceptual challenges in defining what we mean by "probability of interactions".
-To the best of our knowledge, because the building blocks of this mathematical representation of food webs are still being laid, there is no clear definition found in the literature.
+To the best of our knowledge, because the building blocks of this mathematical representation of food webs are still being laid, there is no clear definition found in the literature or data standard when it comes to publishing data on probabilistic interactions [see @Salim2022DatSta for a discussion on data standardization for mutualistic networks].
 This is worrisome, since working with probabilistic species interactions without clear guidelines could be misleading as much for field ecologists as for computational ecologists who use and generate these data.
 In this contribution, we outline different ways to define and interpret interactions probabilities in network ecology and propose an approach to thinking about them.
 These definitions mostly depend on the study system (e.g. local network or metaweb) and on the method used to generate them.
 We show that different definitions can have different ecological implications, especially regarding spatial, temporal, and taxonomic scaling.
 Although we will focus on food webs, our observations and advice can be applied to all types of ecological networks, from plant-pollinator to host-parasite networks.
+Indeed, all ecological networks, whether they are unipartite or bipartite, share fundamental commonalities in their biological conceptualization and mathematical representation that support these comparisons (i.e., they all describe groups of individuals interacting with each other).
-Specifically, we argue that probabilities should be better documented, defined mathematically, and used with caution when describing species interactions.
+Regardless of the study system, we argue that probabilities should be better documented, defined mathematically, and used with caution when describing species interactions.

 # Definitions and interpretations